AppLayerLabs/bdk-cpp/README.md

 We use [Doxygen](https://www.doxygen.nl/index.html) to generate documentation over the current source code.
 Run `doxygen` inside the project's root folder.
 Docs should be inside `docs/html`.

+You should do this after running `cmake ..` in the build directory, as some header files need to be generated first.

 For a more detailed explanation of the project's structure, check the [docs](https://github.com/SparqNet/sparq-docs/tree/main/Sparq_en-US) repository.

 ## Compiling